AlexLav98/JDA-Wiki/docs/index.md

 - [GatewayIntents](usage/gatewayintents)

 ## Copyright
-All images shown where taken from the [original wiki][wiki] unless stated otherwise.
+All text and images ("content") displayed on this page is the intellectual property of Austin Keener, Michael Ritter and Florian Spieß.
-At no point do I claim to own the copyright of the depicted images.
+At no point do I (Andre601) claim to own the copyright of the depicted content.
-The images are used for the purpose of explanation and demonstration and are therefore considered transformitive.
+The content is used for the purpose of explanation and demonstration.